amabelledee/liri-node-app/README.md

 ```
 node liri.js do-this
 ```
-Feel free to change around the text in this file to make your own surprises!
+Feel free to change around the random.txt in this file to make your own surprises!

 All the data from your queries will be logged in a log.txt file.